Domain Entities in Python

 One interesting thing here is a

-check_rule method, that validates all the business role invariants are met.
-Also we are using UUID as entity indentifier.
+check_rule method, that validates if all the business role invariants are met.
+Also, we are using UUID as an entity identifier.

-In the context of listing module, a we can define the following place entity:
+In the context of listing module, we can define the following place entity:

 @dataclass class Place(Entity): name: str pricing: PlacePricing | None = None is_listed: bool = False def set_pricing(self, pricing: PlacePricing): self.pricing = pricing def list_for_rental(self): self.check_rule(PlaceMustHaveAName(name=self.name)) self.check_rule(RatePerNightMustBeGreaterThanZero(rate_per_night=self.pricing.rate_per_night)) self.check_rule(CleaningFeeMustBeNonNegative(cleaning_fee=self.pricing.cleaning_fee)) self.is_listed = True